leylabmpi/LeyLabRMisc/README.md

 * Functions for multivariate data analysis
 * Functions to help with using the phyloseq R package
 * Functions to help process metagenome profiling data
+* Functions to interface with the MGnify and ENA APIs

 # Manual & Tutorials